Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

 \subsubsection{Opportunity loss}

-Opportunity loss occurs when algorithmic systems enable disparate access to information and resources needed to equitably participate in society, including withholding of housing ~\cite{Angwin_Parris_2016} and services ~\cite{Eubanks_2018}.
+The results of our analysis indicate a sub-type of allocative harms that are conceptually captured by the term ``opportunity loss" presented in a talk by Crawford (cited \cite[n.p.]{barocas-hardt-narayanan}).
+Opportunity loss occurs when algorithmic systems enable disparate access to information and resources needed to equitably participate in society, including the withholding of housing through targeting ads based on race ~\cite{Angwin_Parris_2016} and social services along lines of class ~\cite{Eubanks_2018}.
 Researchers contextualize how opportunity loss arises through algorithmic systems and existing patterns of inequality.
-In relation to housing, for instance, when advertisers target ads based on race and ethnicity, minoritized people are provided fewer options and opportunities to purchase or rent homes ~\cite{Angwin_Parris_2016}.
+In relation to housing, for instance, when advertisers target ads based on race and ethnicity, they provide minoritized people fewer options and opportunities to purchase or rent homes ~\cite{Angwin_Parris_2016}.
 In the employment domain, recommender or ranking systems that match employers and potential candidates may prioritize the resumes of men over other genders ~\cite{Singh_Joachims_2018, vanEs_2021}.
-Relatedly, these systems may “codify algorithmic segregation” (p.
-704) whereby Black candidates are systematically matched to Black-owned businesses and white candidates are systematically matched to white-owned businesses ~\cite{Wu_Mitra_Ma_Diaz_Liu_2022}.
+Relatedly, these systems may “codify algorithmic segregation” whereby Black candidates are systematically matched to Black-owned businesses and white candidates are systematically matched to white-owned businesses ~\cite[p.
+704]{Wu_Mitra_Ma_Diaz_Liu_2022}.
 In the government or social services domain, screening tools to identify children at-risk for maltreatment can amplify already-existing biases against poor parents ~\cite{Eubanks_2018, Wu_Mitra_Ma_Diaz_Liu_2022}.